darthtoad/euler-problems/README.md

 * Keep track of problems.
 * Display my solution to problems.
 * Separate each problem into different components so visitors can see each problem one at a time using a dropdown menu.
+* Be able to log into site and easily add solutions.
 * Deploy to Github Pages or another service.

 ## Setup/Installation Requirements